GP#

 Parameters:

-• init_hyperparameters (np.ndarray, optional) – Initial hyperparameters used as starting location for all optimizers with local component.
-The default is a random draw from a uniform distribution within the bounds.
+• init_hyperparameters (np.ndarray, optional) – Initial hyperparameters used as starting location for all optimizers.
+The default is a random draw from a uniform distribution within the hyperparameter_bounds.

 • method (str or Callable, optional) – The method used to train the hyperparameters.
-The options are ‘global’, ‘local’, ‘hgdl’, ‘mcmc’, and a callable.
-The callable gets a gp.GP instance and has to return a 1d np.ndarray of hyperparameters.
-The default is ‘global’ (scipy’s differential evolution).
-If method = “mcmc”, the attribute fvgp.GP.mcmc_info is updated and contains convergence and distribution information.
+The options are global, local, hgdl, mcmc, adam, and a callable.
+The callable gets a fvgp.GP instance and has to return a 1d np.ndarray of hyperparameters.
+The default is mcmc.
+If method = mcmc or default, the attribute fvgp.GP.mcmc_info is updated and contains convergence and distribution information.
+For hgdl, please provide a distributed.Client.

 • pop_size (int, optional) – A number of individuals used for any optimizer with a global component.
 Default = 20.